azumieflare/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your TaskMasterPro.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and run the command `java -jar taskmasterpro.jar` to start the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data.
    ![Ui](images/Ui.png)

 1. Type your commands in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>